 Now that 2017 is coming to a close, it is a good time to sit back and take stock of how the last 12 months have affected your long term plans, and what the New Year will hold.
 By the time January 1st comes round, many of us are making half-baked resolutions about going to the gym more and cutting down on smoking.
-In a very real sense however, it’s important to think about 2018 and what you want to get out of the coming year.
-Here is a few things to consider.
+In a very real sense, however, it’s important to think about 2018 and what you want to get out of the coming year.
+Here are a few things to consider.

-There are a lot of up and coming holiday destinations getting talked about, and some may be on your own list of places to see before you die.
+There is a lot of up and coming holiday destinations getting talked about, and some may be on your own list of places to see before you die.
 Some of these are as diverse as Cuba, Japan, Iceland, and Chile.
-Obviously travel is more open to some people than it is to others, but that doesn’t mean that you won’t have the opportunity to visit some of these places without a bit of planning.
+Obviously, travel is more open to some people than it is to others, but that doesn’t mean that you won’t have the opportunity to visit some of these places without a bit of planning.
 Money management is always going to be an important aspect, so keep an eye on your spending before you decide to jet off!

 Many of us use the changing of the year to make valuable improvements to our homes.
-The typical routine that people fall in to is to put things off till after the summer, then Christmas gets in the way of undertaking a large scale DIY project.
-Try to leave the starting blocks with a bang in 2018, and use the January sales to finally put the long delayed DIY projects into action.
+The typical routine that people fall into is to put things off till after the summer, then Christmas gets in the way of undertaking a large scale DIY project.
+Try to leave the starting blocks with a bang in 2018, and use the January sales to finally put the long-delayed DIY projects into action.
 It’s estimated that 82% of us delay on DIY projects, so buck the trend and try adding some real value to your home.

 Christmas is a time of year where through family gatherings and office parties, we get to see people in a social setting.
 It is often during this time that you’ll find yourself uttering the immortal words “we’ll catch up in the New Year”.
 The reality is that this often is simply a turn of phrase, and the real plans never materialise.
 Phycologists recognise the value of regular human interactions; spending time with friends is good for you!
 Doing more than the occasional Facebook like can help you to maintain meaningful relationships.